2020 Annual Report of Glencore plc

-Our licences to operate through mining rights are dependent on a number of factors, including compliance with regulations.
+Our licences to operate through mining or drilling rights are dependent on a number of factors, including compliance with regulations.
 It also depends on constructive relationships with a wide and diverse range of stakeholders.

 The continued operation of our existing assets and future plans are in part dependent upon broad support, our “social licence to operate”, and a healthy relationship with the respective local communities – see further Community Relations and Operating risks concerning workforce disputes.

-The Group’s industrial assets are diversified across various countries.
-The Group also continues to actively engage with governmental authorities in light of upcoming changes and developments in legislation and enforcement policies.
+Mitigating factors - The Group’s industrial assets are diversified across various countries.
+The Group also continues to actively engage with governmental authorities, particularly against any backdrop of material upcoming changes and developments in legislation and enforcement policies.

 The Group has an active engagement strategy with the governments, regulators and other stakeholders within the countries in which it operates or intends to operate.
 Through strong relationships with stakeholders we endeavour to secure and maintain our licences to operate.